google/processingjs-ide/README.md

     bazel run @nodejs//:yarn

-Open the file `ide.html` in browser.
+Now you can open the file `ide.html` in browser.

 ## Build the project with Bazel for HTTP serving